 “If what has played out at other schools is true, then yes, [there will be] a lot more,” Chang said.
 “I do think we’re going to see a large increase in numbers, definitely.”

 Emotional support animals require no training.
 They don’t even have to be dogs.
 Their purpose is to provide a therapeutic benefit through companionship.
-At Yale, there are emotional support dogs, emotional support cats and even an emotional support hedgehog.
+At Yale, there are emotional support dogs, and emotional support cats which are great as a cat comfort me as well, so they are very beneficial.
 All members of the class of 2021 were asked on the first-year housing survey whether they would be agreeable to sharing a suite with a student who has an emotional support animal or service animal.

 Still, despite the increase in the number of such animals, there is little scientific evidence to support their impact on humans, according to Molly Crossman GRD ’19, a Yale doctoral student in psychology who has studied the mental health benefits of people’s interactions with animals.